 Stir: Stir everything until well combined and there are no clumps of chia seeds (Pics 5-6).

-Refrigerate: Cover and refrigerate overnight for best results, or for at least 2 hours.
+Refrigerate: Cover and refrigerate overnight for best results, or at least 2 hours.

 Top and serve: Top your overnight oats with chopped strawberries, blueberries, and sliced almonds.
 Optionally, add ground cinnamon or cardamom (Pics 7-8).
 Enjoy!